william-cowell-mf/optimizely-verifier/README.md

-# Optimizely-Test
+# Optimizely-Verifier

-This app will check the effective rollout percentage for a given set of user attributes.
+This app will verify the effective rollout percentage for a given set of user attributes.

 ## How to build

+This project has a dependency on [.NET Core](https://dotnet.microsoft.com/download/dotnet-core).

 ```bash
 dotnet build